 Fintech Valuation Multiples: 2023 Report

-Our analysts recently compiled publicly-available data on Fintech M&A deals from Q1 2022 to Q1 2023 to determine accurate Fintech valuation multiples in today’s environment.
+Our analysts recently compiled data on private fintech M&A deals from Q1 2022 to Q3 2023 using private equity networks, expert interviews, and proprietary research to determine accurate fintech valuation multiples in today’s environment.
 The valuation multiples are displayed in the tables below, and are further segmented by industry.
+(Sources)

-We present a table for both revenue multiple and EBITDA multiple; while both are common, revenue multiple is preferred in Fintech M&A because of the high-growth, high-burn nature of these businesses.
+Below, we present a table for both revenue multiple and EBITDA multiple; while both are common, revenue multiple is preferred in fintech M&A because of the high-growth, high-burn nature of these businesses.

 |Company Type||Revenue Range|